volusion/element/content/tutorials/product-landing-page.md

 This will launch a new browser tab with your blog list page.

 Navigate or use the search to locate a product details page.
-The url will be something like:
+The URL will be something like:

 `https://e9bd448c-a462-4518-98f3-9dadb57a8d8b.myvolusion.com/p/water-bottle`

 Replace the `/p/` with `/product/` to load the product landing page.
-Your header will be different, but your block should look something like this, where in this case the product name was "River Tam Sticker".
+Your header will be different, but your block should look something like this (in this case, the product name was "River Tam Sticker"):

 ![Product Landing Preview](productLandingPreview.png)

-## Building an Add to Cart Button
+## Build an "Add to Cart" Button

-Now that you know that product data is loading, you can update the block with button to add the product to the cart.
+Now that you know that product data is loading, you can update the block with a button to add the product to the cart.

 ### 'src/Block.js'